A Guide to Writing a Business Plan

 Legal structure and licences

-If the business will be trading from a home base, planning permission or building regulations approval may be needed.
+In some cases, for example if the business will be trading from a home base, planning permission or building regulations approval may be needed.
 Evidence that necessary approvals have been, or are being, obtained should be provided in the plan, together with details of any necessary permissions from landlords or mortgage providers.

 How will the business be managed?
 Being organised from the start will make a business more efficient and ultimately more enjoyable to run.
 Even where there is only person involved, it is still worth looking at key skills, responsibilities and management processes at this stage.
 The plan will need to consider the following key management functions: